solidjs/solid-playground/README.md

 $ pnpm run build
 ```

-:warning: Firefox doesn't work by default due to to [vite's limitation with web worker](https://vitejs.dev/guide/features.html#web-workers).
+:warning: Firefox doesn't work by default in development (`pnpm dev`) due to to [vite's limitation with web worker](https://vitejs.dev/guide/features.html#web-workers).
+However it still works after build (`pnpm build`)

-To debug on firefox, ensure that `dom.workers.modules.enabled` is enabled in `about:config`
+To develop on firefox, ensure that `dom.workers.modules.enabled` is enabled in `about:config`

 ## Credits / Technologies used